 Personal Job Guide Search: Your One-Stop Shop

-Welcome to the first edition of the Ontario Association of Career Colleges Personal Job Search Resource Guide.
+Welcome to the first edition of the Career Colleges Ontario Personal Job Search Resource Guide.
 It is our view that the process involved in finding the right job involves at least four key steps.

-1. Identifying your key strengths and interests (please speak with any CCO member school for information on this step
+1. Identifying your key strengths and interests (please speak with any OACC member school for information on this step

 2. Determine which career to pursue based on your strengths and interests

 3. Ensure you have the necessary skills/education.
 (To begin your search for a program offered by a private career college, go to the “Programs” tab and select the area of study you wish to learn more about)

 4. Execute your job search